eISSN: 2707-2797

 Balde Fatoumata Binta, Bouabdallah Youssef

 PAMJ-CM.
 2025; 19:9.
-Published 22 Sep 2025 | doi:10.11604/pamj-cm.2025.19.9.42948
+Published 22 Sep 2025 | DOI: 10.11604/pamj-cm.2025.19.9.42948

 Tumors of the fallopian tubes are rare in general, and they are the rarest tumors of the female genital tract.
 Serous cysadenoma is extremely rare and only a few cases are reported.
 We report the first exceptional serous cystadenoma of the fallopian tube, presented as a twisted hydrosalpinx.
 We aimed to describe this rare presentation.
 A 14-year-old girl was presented to our emergency department for acute abdominal pain for 48 hours.
 Her gynecological history revealed that she had undergone menarche, had not yet started sexual activities, and had no documented gynecologic infections.
 The clinical examination found isolated left pelvic sensibility and zero fever.
 The ultrasonography suspected a left ovarian torsion associated with a necrotic mass.
 The computed tomography revealed a twisted fallopian tube associated with a hydrosalpinx (A).
 Biological assessment did not find any infection (urinary tract infection, white blood cells was normals).
 She underwent an uneventful surgery.
 By a mini Pfannenstiel section, we found a voluminous necrotic mass of the left fallopian tube, twisted (B).
 Both ovaries had a normal macroscopic aspect (C).
 She was discharged on day 2 with a good recovery.
 Histologic study revealed a serous cystadenoma.

-Corresponding author
+Corresponding Author

 Balde Fatoumata Binta, Department of Pediatric Surgery, Visceral-Urology, Teaching Hospital of Fez, Fez, Morocco (fatoumatabinta.balde@usmba.ac.ma)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.